hsnguyen/assembly/README.md

 *npScarf* is the real-time hybrid assembler that use the stream of long reads to bridge the Illumina contigs together, expecting to give more complete genome sequences while the sequencing process is still ongoing.
 The pipeline has been applied sucessfully for microbial genomics and even bigger data sets.
 However, due to its greedy approach over the noisy data, it is difficult to eliminate all mis-assemblies without further pre-processing and parameter tuning.
 To help prevent this issue, the assembly graph - bulding block graph structure for the contigs - should be used as the source for bridging algorithm.
 This approach can give better accuracy, but as the trade-off, are more computational expensive and challenging to adapt in the real-time mode.

 A (rather simple at the moment) Graphical User Interface is implemented for better interaction.
-[GraphStream](http://graphstream-project.org/) has been employed for such task.
+[GraphStream](http://graphstream-project.org/), a dynamic graph library for Java, has been employed for such task.
+At the moment, only a few among sea of amazing features of this library had been used, leaving many room for visualiazation improvements.
 ## Quick installation guide
 The tool is included in a Java project that can be built with maven2 by following command:
 ```